bushuyeu/biomarkers/prompt.md

+Using the prompt below (STRICTLY!) generate a CSV with ALL!
+Biomarkers in all pages and provide all other comments mentioned in the prompt:

 # 🧠 Prompt: Convert PDF Lab Report to CSV

 You are a medical AI assistant.
 Your job is to extract structured blood biomarker test data from a PDF file and generate a clean CSV file suitable for uploading to a biomarker tracking system.